Five tips for getting an industrial placement with John Lewis or Waitrose

 Know the scheme inside and out to demonstrate your motivation

 JLP really wants to hire people who genuinely want to work for them.
 To prove this, you need to do your research on the scheme.
-Start by reading the information on this employer hub and then move through to the recruiters’ website.
-Also check out the John Lewis Partnership graduate blog.
+Start by reading the information on its careers website.

 If you can, talk to current Partners.
 You may meet them at university careers fairs or be able to connect with them via social media (in particular LinkedIn).
 Try to get a picture of what it’s really like to work in a particular role: the opportunities and the challenges it presents.